Blockchain. It’s the future. It’s revolutionary. It’s powerful. It’s… well, what is it?

 Blockchain is the perfect example of an emerging technology that explainer videos can do wonders with.
 Sometimes, you want to simply mention it.
 Other times, you want to go deeper with blockchain technology explained, like how it’s being used for your product.
 And other times still, it helps to share a detailed demonstration about how the technology works to help customers or investors understand what it is and why it’s so important.

 Civic’s video keeps things simple from the graphics to the message.
 It’s a B2C explainer video designed to give potential customers an overall insight into how the app works.
-It doesn’t delve too deep into the technology behind the scenes, but many times this is what you want when launching a promotional marketing B2C video.
+It doesn’t delve too deep into the technology behind the scenes, but many times this is what you want when launching a promotional marketing B2C video before the ICO.
 Clean, simple, and tight, this video gets the job done with the basics.

-You don’t often see blockchain explainer videos using cute, cuddly cartoon animals.
+You don’t often see ICO explainer videos using cute, cuddly cartoon animals.
 That’s probably why this video from Celsius Networks.
 You feel the plight of the bear, and root for him when he gets shut down by the mean animals at the bank.
 It’s a fun video, but it gets the message across too.
-It’s blockchain explained simply.

 4. Game Gold Ico